 4. The Wedding Reception: A Feast of Life and Love

-Cretan wedding receptions are famous for their warmth, abundance and energy.
-Once the couple arrives at the reception, the real party begins!
-From traditional Cretan dishes to dancing that can last all night, the reception is where modern luxury meets timeless traditions.
+Cretan wedding receptions are famous for their warmth, abundance, and vibrant energy.
+Once the couple arrives, the celebration truly begins!
+With traditional Cretan cuisine, lively music, and dancing that often lasts until dawn, the reception is where modern elegance meets timeless tradition.

 6. Breaking Plates: Symbolizing Good Luck